 An environmental scan is commonly defined as the collection, analysis, and evaluation of information and data about the internal and external factors that affect an organization.
-It helps an organization develop an understanding of the broader context within which the department is operating, as well as its internal capacity to provide services that address the needs of the community efficiently and effectively.
-The purpose is to gather data and information to understand the historical perspective of the organization, the current context, and the future outlook.
-This includes identifying strengths and weaknesses inside the organization and external opportunities and threats or challenges.
+The purpose of an environmental scan is to gather data and information to gain a historical perspective of the organization, understand the current context, and determine the future outlook.
+This includes identifying strengths and weaknesses inside the organization, and opportunities and threats or challenges occurring outside the organization.
 This process is often referred to as a SWOT analysis, which is discussed in Module III.